anshuman018/anshuman018/README.md

 - **X**: [@anshumanos](https://twitter.com/anshumanos) — Where I dunk on React hooks and scream about Docker's bullshit.
 - **Stack Overflow**: I'm the sad fuck with 3 upvotes on a 2015 question about jQuery.
 Yes, I regret it.

-*"Code's like a fucking startup: you pour your soul into it, and it still shits the bed at scale."*
+*"Code’s like sex: one mistake and you’re supporting it for life."*

 — Me, after my eighth Monster and a `yarn install` that ate my SSD